AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-vi-alternative-minimum-tax/sec-55.md

 #### (1) Exemption amount for taxpayers other than corporations ####

-In the case of a taxpayer other than a corporation, the term “exemption amount” means—
+In the case of a taxpayer other than a corporation, the term "exemption amount" means—

 (A) $78,750 in the case of—